 11. Hydrate Your Body

 Proper hydration ensures that all the cells of your body have the ability to function properly.
-For those with dry eyes in addition to anxiety and depression, hydration is essential.
 The cells and glands of your eyes will not work properly without hydration.
 The same is true for your brain, which ultimately governs your stress response.
 Do your body a favor and try drinking half your body weight in ounces of water daily.
 This means that if you weigh 150 pounds, you should be drinking roughly 75 ounces of filtered water daily.
 This may seem like a lot for those who aren’t accustomed to drinking water, but you can also realize that water comes in the form of other drinks and foods.
 For example, if you have a green smoothie in the morning, you’re well on your way to hitting your hydration goal.

 The above tips are just a few of many tips you can use to decrease stress and increase relaxation.
 By following these tips and making them a part of your daily life, you’ll soon find that you’re better able to manage the stressors that come along.
 As always, if you continue to feel anxious or depressed despite natural therapies, work with your doctor to find the best combination of therapies for you.